MikeHorn-git/Arch-Osint/README.md

 * [To-do](https://github.com/MikeHorn-git/arch-osint#-to-do)

 # 🔍 Description
 arch-osint is a flexible bash script to transform a clean archlinux with systemd to an Osint VM.
-Aiming at contribute to the osint community the projetc is usefull from begginer to professionnal.
-Contain more than hundred tools for Osint [SOCMINT, GEOINT, IMINT and more], and other tools for helping in investigations [Utilities, Forensics, Steganography, Network and more].
-For better experience the script provide resources [Bookmarks, Startme pages, Awesome lists, Guides and more] focused on Osint, and miscalleneaous features for improve Osint activties with hardened tricks, privacy tools and custom experience.
-The project is currently in beta
+Aiming at contribute to the osint community the project is useful for beginer to professional.
+Contain more than hundred tools for Osint [SOCMINT, GEOINT, IMINT and more], and other tools for helping in the investigations [Utilities, Forensics, Steganography, Network and more].
+For better experience the script provides resources [Bookmarks, Startme pages, Awesome lists, Guides and more] focused on Osint, and miscellaneous features for improving Osint activities with hardened tricks, privacy tools and custom experience.
+The project is currently in beta.

 # 👷 Installation